athayasalsabill/health-checks/README.md

 # health-checks
-scripts that check the health of my computer
+scripts that check the health of your computer to use it, download the all-checks.py and run in on your machine

-This repo will be populated with lots of fancy checks.